Max Collins (actress): 2011–present: Transfer to GMA Network

 In 2010, when her contract with Star Magic ended, Collins left for the United States to figure things out.
 A year after, she returned to the Philippines to relaunch her entertainment career.
 She changed her agent to Perry Lansigan's PPL Entertainment, Inc., changed her stage name to Max Collins, and finally signed an exclusive contract with GMA Network.

 In 2012, she starred as a supporting role in her first afternoon series project under GMA Network, The Good Daughter and plays as Bea's (Kylie Padilla) best friend and a secret lover of Darwin.
 She also appeared in some episodes of Maynila.
 She also starred in Primetime TV series Pahiram ng Sandali with Dingdong Dantes, alongside Lorna Tolentino and Boyet de Leon.

 In March 2015, Collins appeared as a cover girl for FHM Philippines 15th Anniversary issue, which co-headline with Online babes Tricia Santos and PBA courtside reporter Rizza Diaz.
 Collins was included on the top 10 of the 2015 FHM 100 Sexiest Woman, Collins was on the ninth spot.

 Personal life

 Collins is a cousin of actresses Lauren Young and Megan Young.
 She is close friends with actress Jessy Mendiola.
 Collins was baptized as a Born-again Christian in October 2015.
-In May 2017, Collins announced, through Instagram, her engagement to fiancé Pancho Magno.
-They were married in a Christian ceremony at the Manila Marriot Hotel on December 11, 2017.
+Collins married Pancho Magno in Manila on December 11, 2017.
 They have a son, Skye Anakin, who was born on July 6, 2020.
-He was named after the characters of the Star Wars franchise.
+In May 2023, Collins confirmed her split with Magno.
+They divorced in October 2024.